Patreon/patreon-php/README.md

 // Now place the url into a login link.
 Below is a very simple login link with just text. in assets/images folder, there is a button image made with official Patreon assets (login_with_patreon.png).
 You can also use this image as the inner html of the <a> tag instead of the text provided here

-// Simply echoing it here.
-You can present the login link/button in any other way.

 // Scopes!
 You must request the scopes you need to have the access token.
 // In this case, we are requesting the user's identity (basic user info), user's email
 // For example, if you do not request email scope while logging the user in, later you wont be able to get user's email via /identity endpoint when fetching the user details